wkyCw24/AdventureGame/README.md

-# pythonP
+# python #AdventureGame
-This is a adventure game in text version.
+This is an adventure game in text version.
 User can play this game via entering 1 or 2 in the Terminal.
 Each decision the user made could lead to different plots.